News and insights Blog Understanding biogas: how to cut Scope 1 emissions with biomethane

 Understanding biogas: how to cut Scope 1 emissions with biomethane

 Biogas is not carbon-free.
-In fact, burning biomethane emits as much CO2 as fossil methane.
+In fact, when burnt, biomethane emits as much CO2 as fossil methane.
 So, why do we say it can help reduce emissions and put you on a net-zero pathway?
-The crux of the matter is the origin of energy – and where carbon comes from.
+The crux of the matter is the origin of energy – and where the carbon comes from.

 Written by Nils Holta and Alex Ruelas